Canonical quantum observables for molecular systems approximated by ab initio molecular dynamics: The Schr odinger equation and Gibbs ensembles

-where $V:\mathbb R^N \rightarrow \mathbb C^{d^2}$ is a Hermitian matrix valued confining potential and $\rm I\, \Delta $ is the $d\times d$ identity matrix times the Laplacian in $\mathbb R^N$, modeling the nuclei kinetic energy.
-Hence, the quantum model consists of nuclei coordinates that are in $\rset^N$ and the wave functions $\Phi_n$ can take $d$ discrete values, based on a discretization of the electron eigenvalue problem with a corresponding discrete Hamiltonian given by the matrix $V(x)$, for each nuclei configuration $x$.
-Here $M$ is the nuclei-electron mass ratio, which is assumed to be a number much larger than one.
-The setting with individual nuclei masses and a diagonal mass matrix $M$ can be transformed to the form \eqref{schrod_eq} by introducing the new coordinates $M_1^{1/2}\bar x=M^{1/2}x$, which transforms the Hamiltonian into $-(2M_1)^{-1}{\rm I}\Delta_{\bar x} + V(M_1^{1/2}M^{-1/2}\bar x)$.
-To handle the spectrum of $\hat H$ we assume that the smallest eigenvalue $\lambda_1(x)$ of $V(x)$ tends to infinity as $|x|\rightarrow\infty$.
-This assumption implies that the spectrum of $\hat H$ is discrete, see \cite{dellara}.
-Therefore the set of eigenfunctions $\{\Phi_n\}_{n=1}^\infty$ forms a complete $L^2(\mathbb R^N,\mathbb C^d)=[L^2(\mathbb R^N)]^d$ basis.
-To have a complete set of eigenfunctions in $[L^2(\rset^N)]^d$ is crucial for the analysis of the canonical quantum ensemble average in this work, which is based on the concept of the trace of quantum operators introduced by von Neumann \cite{neumann}.
+Hence, the quantum model consists of $N/3$ nuclei whose coordinates are in $\rset^3$ and the wave functions $\Phi_n\in L^2(\rset^N,\cset^d)$ are vector-valued with $d$ components.
+We use the notation $\HSPACE := L^2(\rset^N,\cset^d)\equiv [L^2(\rset^N)]^d$.
+Approximation of the electronic part of the Hamiltonian using the electron eigenvalue problem gives the matrix potential (operator) $V(x)$ defined for each nuclei configuration $x\in\rset^N$.
+Here $M\gg 1$ is the nuclei-electron mass ratio, assumed to be much larger than one.
+The setting with individual nuclei masses and a diagonal mass matrix $M$ can be transformed to the form \eqref{schrod_eq} by introducing the new coordinates $M_1^{1/2}\bar x=M^{1/2}x$, which transforms the Hamiltonian into